undefinist/undefinist.github.io/detail/alter.md

 The engine was my first foray into Entity-Component-Systems.
 Entities are just IDs, Components were stored in pools, and Systems simply operate on specific Components or sets of Components.
-The game project and engine is programmed in C++17, which allows for the use of newly introduced functionalities such as `if constexpr`, fold expressions, the `std::filesystem` library and other useful libraries.
+The game engine is programmed in C++17, which allows for the use of newly introduced functionalities such as `if constexpr`, fold expressions, the `std::filesystem` library and other useful libraries.

 The engine runs in fixed timesteps with interpolated rendering.
 In other words, the rigidbodies' states